DennisGross/COOL-MC/README.md

 `python cool_mc.py --parent_run_id=c0b0a71a334e4873b045858bc5be15ed --task=rl_model_checking --project_name="Smart Grid Example" --prism_file_path="smart_grid.prism" --constant_definitions="max_consumption=20,renewable_limit=19,non_renewable_limit=16,grid_upper_bound=25" --prop="Tmin=?
 [F TOO_MUCH_ENERGY=true]"`

+## Web-Interface
+`bash start_ui.sh` starts the MLFlow server to analyze the RL training process (http://hostname:5000) and a web interface to control COOL-MC via a GUI (http://hostname:12345).

 ## PRISM Modelling Tips
 We first have to model our RL environment.
 COOL-MC supports PRISM as modeling language.
 It can be difficult to design own PRISM environments.
 Here are some tips how to make sure that your PRISM environment works correctly with COOL-MC: